Step 0: Build environment

 The standard build environment assumes you have three computers more

-or less dedicated to managing your DeityGuard
+or less dedicated to managing your DeityGuard installation (in

 addition to the actual client machines that will be running